Random number generation

 class ElementSelector

-The element chooser is for selecting an elemental component (atom) of a material based on the microscopic cross section and the abundance fraction of the element in the material.
+The element selector chooses a component (atomic element) of a material based on the microscopic cross section and the abundance fraction of the element in the material.

 On construction, the element chooser uses the provided arguments to precalculate all the microscopic cross sections in the given storage space.
-The given function calc_micro_xs must accept a ElementId and return a real_type, a non-negative microscopic cross section.
+The given function calc_micro_xs must accept an ElementId and return a microscopic cross section in units::BarnXs .

 ElementComponentId id = select_element(rng);